open-telemetry/opentelemetry-collector-contrib/receiver/prometheusreceiver/DESIGN.md

 #### Appendable
 [Appendable](https://github.com/prometheus/prometheus/blob/d3245f15022551c6fc8281766ea62db4d71e2747/scrape/manager.go#L37-L39) is used to acquire a storage appender instance at the beginning of each scrapeLoop run

-#### Storage appender
+#### StorageAppender
-[Storage appender](https://github.com/prometheus/prometheus/blob/d3245f15022551c6fc8281766ea62db4d71e2747/storage/interface.go#L86-L95) is an abstraction of the metric storage which can be a filesystem, a database or a remote endpoint...etc.
+[StorageAppender](https://github.com/prometheus/prometheus/blob/d3245f15022551c6fc8281766ea62db4d71e2747/storage/interface.go#L86-L95) is an abstraction of the metric storage which can be a filesystem, a database or a remote endpoint...etc.
 For the OpenTelemetry prometheus receiver, this is also the interface we need to implement to provide a customized storage appender backed by a metrics sink.

 #### ScrapeLoop
-[ScrapeLoop](https://github.com/prometheus/prometheus/blob/d3245f15022551c6fc8281766ea62db4d71e2747/scrape/scrape.go#L586-L1024)is the actual scrape pipeline which performs the main scraping and ingestion logic.
+[ScrapeLoop](https://github.com/prometheus/prometheus/blob/d3245f15022551c6fc8281766ea62db4d71e2747/scrape/scrape.go#L586-L1024) is the actual scrape pipeline which performs the main scraping and ingestion logic.

 ### Prometheus ScrapeLoop workflow explained
 Each scraping cycle is triggered by a configured interval, its workflow is as